 Usually, it’s best to let the board host or a Pemberley committee member be the first one to respond.
 That’s your cue the question will be allowed to stay on the board.
 In answering, pretend you are the teacher — a teacher who wants the student to learn from all the cognitive steps required in the production of a term paper.
 If you find yourself unable to don the role, or if you are not sure whether the answer you have in mind is telling too much, don’t respond at all.

 Students are often astonished (and even put out!) to learn that this friendly group who loves to talk should not be willing to open its arms to any and every seeker of Austen information, but that is not our charter; it’s much narrower and more specific.
 This web site is run by volunteers obsessed with Austen for others who are similarly afflicted.
 Since we have limited time to give, and it costs us money every time a message is read, we choose to tightly define the content and appeal of the site for fellow obsessives.
 This narrowness of focus makes it all the more fun and special for true devotees, and we smile whenever we read of a newbie’s delight in finding others who “understand.”
 If we are less than welcoming to you, a student who has popped in because you are saddled with Austen, then please just understand that we didn’t make this place for you.

-If you are not just a weekend tourist in the Republic merely because you have a paper due, please check out the newcomer's page.
+If you are not just a weekend tourist in the Republic merely because you have a paper due, please check register at our discussion boards and join us.